xbluepie/rtl8192eu/README.md

-#This is only for test..(i say it again this is just a test)
+#This is only for test..(i saying  this again this is just a test)